x00204385/4thYearWordpress/README.md

 # 25-March
 Some minor additions and bug fixes.
 Confirmed working config.
 Can just connect to load balancer entry and wordpress comes up.

+# 8-May
+Start work to deploy to new region.
+Just verify that code is working.